catalingheorghe/cpp-luxoft-c003/notes-module3.md

 ```

 Initializer list
- - commonly used to initialized containers
+ - commonly used to initialize containers

 ```
 struct V {